Lessons Learned Working With Sass and CSS Variables

 Together these make up the bulk of your product’s Style Guide.

-4. Design contexts
+4. Design components

-Design contexts describe how or when those Design Themes and Design Strategies are applied (e.g. perhaps the same design looks different on mobile devices than it does on larger screens).
+Finally, Design contexts describe how or when those Design Themes and Design Rules are applied (e.g. perhaps the same design looks different on mobile devices than it does on larger screens).
 To achieve Design contexts that are not easily expressed in CSS alone, you can use Display hooks to maintain state or perform context boundary switching in JavaScript and apply updates to the DOM where CSS can “see” it (more on this below).

 Project structure